To travel outside of the U.S. in J-1 Scholar status, the following documentation is needed:

 - Original Form DS-2019 with a valid travel endorsement from OIS (no more than 6 months old at the time of travel).

-- I-94 card (You will receive a new I-94 card each time you enter the U.S.)
+- I-94 print-out (You will receive a new I-94 record each time you enter the U.S.)

 - Receipt evidencing payment of the SEVIS fee.